 There are many other herbs to treat you and your loved ones but this gives you a good idea of the possibilities to grow a very practical herb medicine “cabinet” for quick solutions to various ailments.

 If you wish to start from seeds, begin the seeding indoors in small-sized containers and a sunny area.
 If light arrangements are not to your liking, you can easily resort to a fluorescent light or “grow light” to compensate.
 Avery thin layer will cover the seeds.
 Sowing should begin about 6 weeks preceding the last frost expected in your time zone.
 Water very sparingly, avoiding dislodging the seeds.

 A few weeks before the anticipated last frost of the season, it would be a good idea to start exposing the little plants to the outside environment a few hours a day.
 Once the last frost has come and gone, it will be the time to transplant the growing plants out in the garden preferably in a raised bed.
-Some will prefer transplanting then in larger pots which is also fine.
+Some will prefer transplanting them in larger pots which is also fine.

-If you prefer to wait alter the last frost, you can simply buy the little plants and transplant them the same way as described above.
-Remove the plants gently from the pots so not to disturb the roots.
+If you prefer to wait after the last frost, you can simply buy the little plants and transplant them the same way as described above.
+Remove the plants gently from the pots so as not to disturb the roots.
 Once planted you can water them thoroughly.
 To reduce the plant’s shock during the move, you should favor a cloudy day or early dusk.

 From that point on, you will be amazed at all the benefits of growing medicinal herbs can provide for you and your family.